 Germany has been topping up its gas storage all summer to a near-full level, media reports say, while efforts to boost alternative gas imports in liquified form, are intended to make the possibility of rationing more remote.

 Further complicating the immediate energy outlook is a flurry of maintenance work on France’s large nuclear reactor fleet which has prompted the country to turn to electricity imports in the interim.
 Reuters reports more than half France’s nuclear capacity was offline in late August while it said analysts and union officials cast doubt on a forecast by Electricité de France that a current 27 gigawatt output would rise to near double that by December.

-Meanwhile, the impact of higher energy prices is having an operational impact of its own.
+Meanwhile, higher energy prices are having an operational impact of their own.
 A survey of 103 members by Germany’s automotive industry association, the VDA, revealed one in 10 is now experiencing some energy-price related “restriction” to operations.

 One third of German companies in the automotive sector comprising of tier suppliers as well as automakers, are planning for the possibility of cutting production, the survey revealed.
 About half the respondents had seen energy bills rise by at least 50% in the last year while it had at least doubled for most of the remaining companies.

 Ninety-five percent of respondent companies said electricity prices are currently a major or very major burden with gas prices ranking next behind them at 81%.
 Two thirds of companies who responded said they expected energy prices to be significantly higher in 2023.